AdamDjo/AdamDjo/README.md

 - 📫 How to reach me **adambenmessaoud2@gmail.com**

 💼 Key Skills:
-- Vue.js: Advanced proficiency, creating modern and dynamic web applications with excellent performance.
+- React (Next) / Vue (Nuxt): Advanced proficiency, creating modern and dynamic web applications with excellent performance.
 - HTML5/CSS3: Expertise in crafting responsive layouts for cross-platform compatibility and optimal user experience.
 - JavaScript: Mastered the fundamentals, along with popular libraries like Vuex, Vue Router, and Axios.
 - Frameworks and Libraries: Experienced with Bootstrap, Tailwind CSS, and Bulma for faster development.